tytydraco/yessleep/out/Im_about_to_burn_my_aunts_house_to_the_ground_Because_Im_too_lucky.md

 Before I could bring it up as an option, the door swung open, and in walked Jonas.

-I should have been expecting him to be carrying a gun, and that gun instantly pointed at Freddie’s head.
+Pointing a gun at Freddie’s head.

 Jessie followed, her arms wrapped around the nameless girl from the funeral, who stumbled with her.

-Her trembling hands cruelly tied behind her back.
+The girl's trembling were hands cruelly tied behind her back.

 Jessie was surprisingly gentle with her, letting the girl lean on her.

 Jonas, however, advanced toward Freddie, his lips curled in disgust.

 “Aris.”
-He spoke through gritted teeth.
+He spoke through gritted teeth, teasing the trigger.
+Freddie didn't move.

 “Did you let *it* out?”

 Jessie shoved the girl onto her knees, shooting me a smile.

 “It’s okay now!” she grinned.
 “We caught her!”

-Her eyes found Freddie, narrowing into slits.
+Her bright eyes found Freddie, before narrowing into slits.

 “Aris,” she started to say, but I was done with my cousins.